Overview

 -

-), that tracks programs execution.
-For each entry in theApplication Resource Usage
+Application Resource Usagetable (GUID{D10CA2FE-6FCF-4F6D-848E-B2E99266FA89}), that tracks programs execution.
+For each entry in theApplication Resource Usagetable (SrumECmd’sAppResourceUseInfooutput), the following information may be recorded:-

 Timestamp of the

-entry creation. -
+SRUMentry creation. -

-Full path of the executable or application information / description for built-in components.
+Full path of the executable or application information/description for built-in components.

 -